|

 PRA seems to be a simple recessive in Basenjis, so if a dog is afflicted, both of his/her parents would be carriers and any of his/her offspring would also carriers.

-Breeding stock should be checked annually for PRA (from age 3 or 4 through at least age 10 or 11) by a board certified Opthamologist.
+Breeding stock should be checked at least every other year for PRA (from age 3 or 4 through at least age 10 or 11) by a board certified Opthamologist.

-When looking into buying a Basenji, ask the breeder if he/she checks eyes annually.
+When looking into buying a Basenji, ask the breeder if he/she checks eyes regularly.
 Always ask for proof - an honest breeder won't mind the question.

 HIP DYSPLASIA